-Addison’s disease occurs when the adrenal cortex is damaged and the adrenal glands do not produce enough steroid hormones called cortisol and aldosterone.
+Your adrenal glands are located on top of your kidneys.
+These glands produce many of the hormones that your body needs for normal functions.
+Addison’s disease occurs when the adrenal cortex is damaged and the adrenal glands do not produce enough of the steroid hormones cortisol and aldosterone.
 Cortisol regulates the body’s reaction to stressful situations.
 Aldosterone helps with sodium and potassium regulation.
-Additionally, the adrenal cortex produces sex hormones (androgen).
+The adrenal cortex also produces sex hormones (androgens).

 - weakness in the muscles

 - fatigue and tiredness